zompiexx/wargames/README.md

 *  AT modem connections to BBS systems (for some/all of the "dummy" systems)
 *  Speech synth output via RS-232 (ASCII)

-NOTE: The code will run using a BASIC-80 interpreter (on a SYSGEN 64 image/boot disk), but it may not be possible to compile and link the code as it stands because of the 64KB TPA Memory limit of CP/M. To overcome this limitation of CP/M and to enable the code to be compiled and linked, I am considering breaking the code up into a series of smaller programs and using a data file to share variables between them.
+NOTE: The code will run using a BASIC-80 interpreter (on a SYSGEN 64 image/boot disk), but it may not be possible to compile and link the code as it stands because of the 64KB TPA Memory limit of CP/M. To overcome this limitation of CP/M and to enable the code to be compiled and linked, I am considering breaking the code up into a series of smaller programs and using data files to share variables between them.

-If you want to see a demo of the code in action, running on an IMSAI 8080esp (albeit, a slightly earlier version of the code), please watch these Youtube videos: https://youtu.be/GsTtD4rpM6E and https://youtu.be/U8yCnbcdOrg
+If you want to see a demo of the BASIC code in action, running on an IMSAI 8080esp (albeit, a slightly earlier version of the code), please watch these Youtube videos: https://youtu.be/GsTtD4rpM6E and https://youtu.be/U8yCnbcdOrg

+The C code is almost the same, but will a few extra features, such as Speech Synth, Samples for WOPR voice, and AI integration using Chat GPT.
+If you want to see a demo of the C code in action, please watch these Youtube videos: https://youtu.be/v-t_O3rKOhM and https://youtu.be/FdS34ddK4-4

 Useful Links: